*This post may contain affiliate links.

 There are a few marble-topped tables and a couple of seats at the large window as well.

-Because we got there a later in the day, we missed out on some treats.
+Because we got there later in the day, we missed out on some goodies, but still found plenty to choose from.

-Some of the goodies we did find at the bakery case were gorgeous filled tarts, huge cookies filled with M&M's and peanut butter, and savory scones.
+Some of the treats we did find at the bakery case were gorgeous, filled tarts, huge cookies filled with M&M's and peanut butter, and savory scones.

 Each of us, my husband, our son, and I were drawn in by something different.

-My husband's eye caught the glint of decorating sugar atop the sturdy Fruit Shortcakes.
-The individual cakes were round with tall sides, and that day were filled with blueberries.
-What's not to love about a blueberry-filled pastry!
+My husband's eye caught the glint of decorating sugar atop the sturdy Fruit Shortcakes: small, round cakes with tall sides, and that day were filled with blueberries.
+What's not to love about a blueberry-filled pastry?

 The rich flavor of the fruit was really tasty paired with the tender shortcake, and with a nice crunch from the sugar on top.
 (I am very lucky he shared this gem with me!)